This article was updated in May 2023.

 Lastly, let’s talk about measuring success.
 How do you know if executives or SMEs are building effective relationships?
 For one thing, they’ll be earning replies or mentions from the influencers.
 And those successful interactions will most likely lead to more opportunities to engage in conversation.
 An even better sign: when influencers start sharing SME or executive content.

 Once solid relationships are formed, spend time finding ways to collaborate directly with influencers.
 This could mean asking an influencer to be a guest on a company podcast, or maybe having them write a guest post for your company blog.
 Beyond that, you might invite them to an event your company is part of, or invite them to speak to employees in an in-person event.
 Several of these options may also involve paying for an influencer’s time or travel expenses or both.
-But starting with an established relationship improves chances of collaboration.
+But starting with relationship-based influencer marketing improves chances of collaboration.